 A number of Santa Monica hotels are perched on Ocean Avenue overlooking the Pacific Ocean and within a few blocks of the pier.
 From the Palisades bluff, they offer great Pacific Ocean views, such as Ocean View Hotel offers renovated accommodations, with most rooms offering private balconies.
 Loews Santa Monica Beach Hotel features an eco-friendly full-service spa with organic treatments, a heated pool and Jacuzzi, and beachfront restaurants, including Ocean & Vine.
 The JW Marriott Santa Monica Le Merigot has a full spa and gym, while its signature restaurant, Cézanne, is an award-winning eatery that serves a California take on French-inspired cuisine.
 Viceroy Santa Monica offers an ultra-chic getaway, with its poolside bungalows, and has been featured in numerous fashion spreads, movies, music videos, and guides to top L.A. dining.

 There also are a number of boutique options along Ocean Avenue that sit within a few blocks of both the beach and Santa Monica Pier.
-This includes the Hotel Shangri-La at the Ocean and The Georgian Hotel, both of which boast Art Deco style that dates back to the 1930s.
+This includes the Hotel Shangri-La and The Georgian Hotel, both of which boast Art Deco style that dates back to the 1930s.
 Each hotel is multiple stories, and each features unobstructed sweeping views of the Pacific Ocean.
-The Hotel Shangri-La at the Ocean has the added benefit of the only rooftop bar in Santa Monica, ONYX.
-For budget hotel options in Santa Monica, there’s the Seaview Hotel, Ocean Lodge Santa Monica Beach Hotel, and The Hotel California, all of which are located on Ocean Avenue just a few blocks to the pier.
+The Hotel Shangri-La has the added benefit of the only rooftop bar in Santa Monica, ONYX.
+For budget hotel options in Santa Monica, there’s the Seaview Hotel, Ocean Lodge Hotel Santa Monica Beach, and The Hotel California, all of which are located on Ocean Avenue just a few blocks to the pier.

 Within a 15-Minute Walk